jarno-r/opentx/README.md

 * Companion messes up input channel sources.
   * Input sources change to ???.
 Switches change to P1, P2 or P3.
 MAX might change to CYC1.

 *NOTE:* On an unexpected shutdown, sdInit() is not called.
 Then audio does not work.
+This is expected behaviour.
+(Although maybe it should fallback to tone generator?).

 ### Building
 ````